Coromandel, KGF: Mining shaft

 commercial shaft.
-After the end of British rule some of the shafts are abandoned, BGML is undertaken by Government of India.
-In the early 1900s they was only huts, between 1940-1950's they build the concrete houses all over the coromandel.
-It was the time of golden era, they paid good salary at time.
+After the end of British rule some of the shafts were abandoned, BGML is undertaken by Government of India.
+In the early 1900s they was only huts, between 1940 and 1950's they build the concrete houses all over the coromandel.
+It was the time of a golden era, they paid good salary at time.
 The cost of living is very high compared to the nearby villagers, only the mining area as power supply with street lights, they were no power around of Kolar gold fields.
-It’s believed once that the light source from the Kolar gold fields is seen from kolar during the night.
+It's believed once that the light source from the Kolar gold fields is seen from kolar during the night.
 In the 2000s the government of India announced to close BGML due to the exhaust of gold deposit.
 It was the time of sorrow many worker lost they jobs, without any settlement, all sorts of strikes were went down.

 Colonies

 Education Institute

 Coromandel has educational institutions from the lower to higher education, but many schools are in a critical position due to lack of students.
 Some school have shut in the past 10 years like government Tamil medium school NTM school in Balaghat, Tank block.